KoPrecel/KoPrecel.github.io/content/post/markdown-tutorial.md

 This guide is specific to Hugo and Goldmark Markdown processor, so you might find some inaccuracies if you're not using these technologies.

-I learned Markdown and created this post by reading [Hugo Markdown Reference](https://www.markdownguide.org/tools/hugo/) and I encourage you to check it out as well!

 ---

 # Headings